 Her biggest hurdles?

 “For starters learning how to let go is one.
-As a new mum I was fussy about how they’re carrying the baby and if they’re carrying him right.
+As a new mum, I was fussy about how they’re carrying the baby and if they’re carrying him right.
 Will they drop him?
-Is he safe?
+Is it safe?

 “Secondly as I started going to work on my 40th day, other than trying to get into a pump routine, bringing the pump out etc is one part of the challenge, but having my heart at home with him is another.

 Perhaps the biggest challenges for Cheryl, however, are those that are of the emotional kind.